MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.CloudService/Invoke-AzCloudServiceRoleInstanceReimage.md

 ## SYNOPSIS
 The Reimage Role Instance asynchronous operation reinstalls the operating system on instances of web roles or worker roles.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.cloudservice/invoke-azcloudserviceroleinstancereimage) for up-to-date information.

 ## SYNTAX

 ### Reimage (Default)